bacionejs/termux/README.md

 ## Which editor should you use for programming on a phone/tablet?
 There are several editors on the playstore but Termux/Neovim is superior.
 Download Termux via github and install Neovim via pkg install.

-However, vim-motions are't designed for typing with a thumb.
+However, vim-motions are't designed for typing with a thumb

 To address this I wrote bacionejs [why](https://github.com/bacionejs/editor?tab=readme-ov-file)